jlehrhoff/shinyapp/README.md

 # shinyapp
-R and RData files to run a Shiny app that maps uber and citibike pickups
+Shiny app to map uber and citibike pickups